 Once established a No Cost Grocery Programs has the option of creating cooking and nutrition classes with the residents as a further resource for a healthy eating lifestyle.

 In 2014, Denver Food Rescue established three No Cost Grocery programs in Globeville, Elyria-Swansea, and Park Hill.

-In 2016, we have grown to twelve No Cost Grocery Programs!
+In 2017, we have grown to thirteen No Cost Grocery Programs!
 Learn more about each community here.

 A typical grocery program serves about 50 families every week, sending each one home with about a week’s worth of mainly fresh produce.